zvxvx/audioo/README.md

 ## Built With

-Typescript, React, React-Howler, React-Router, TailwindCSS, Vite Image Tools, and deployed with Netlify
+Typescript, React, React-Howler, and TailwindCSS.

 ## Usage